Battle of Crimea (2022–present): Port of Sevastopol

 On 22 September, Ukraine launched a missile strike on the headquarters of the Russian Black Sea Fleet at Sevastopol Naval Base.
 The building was reportedly struck by Storm Shadow cruise missiles.
 Ukraine's intelligence agencies reported that the strike, which it codenamed "Operation Crab Trap", killed 34 officers and wounded at least 100 other Russian servicemen.
 Three days later, Russian authorities announced that they would demolish the damaged headquarters of the Black Sea Fleet.

 On 29 December, a Russian Tarantul-class corvette was struck by a Ukrainian drone whilst in harbour at Sevastopol.
 On 20 January 2024, satellite images confirmed its sinking.

-On 23 March, 2024, the Ukrainian military launched a "massive" missile attack on Sevastopol Naval Base.
+On 23 March 2024, the Ukrainian military launched a "massive" missile attack on Sevastopol Naval Base.
 A Black Sea Fleet communications center was struck by three Storm Shadow missiles.
 Ukraine's military said the strikes damaged three Russian landing ships: the Yamal, the Azov, and the Konstantin Olshansky.
 The spy ship Ivan Khurs was also reportedly damaged.

 On 23 June, Ukraine launched an ATACMS missile bombardment towards Sevastopol.
 Missile fragments hit a beach, killing four people and injuring 151 others.
 Russia held the United States responsible and vowed that there will be a response.

+On 20 February 2026, one person was killed and several buildings were damaged by Ukrainian drone strikes in Sevastopol, Crimea.

 Airbases

-On 9 August, 2022, a series of large explosions occurred at the Saky airbase in the city of Novofedorivka, Crimea.
+On 9 August 2022, a series of large explosions occurred at the Saky airbase in the city of Novofedorivka, Crimea.
 Reportedly, one person was killed and 13 were injured.
 Seven planes were destroyed and three were damaged, according to satellite imagery.
 The military base had been seized by Russian forces during the 2014 annexation of Crimea.
 At first Ukraine denied any responsibility with presidential aide, Mykhailo Podolyak saying "Of course not.
 What do we have to do with this?"
 Later, the commander of Ukrainian forces, Valeriy Zaluzhnyi claimed that it had been a Ukrainian rocket attack.

-On 6 January, 2024, the Ukrainian Air Force said it had destroyed a Russian command center at Saky airbase.
+On 6 January 2024, the Ukrainian Air Force said it had destroyed a Russian command center at Saky airbase.

-On 31 January, 2024, 31 the Ukrainian Air Force said it launched a missile strike on Belbek airbase, damaging three Russian military aircraft.
+On 31 January 2024, 31 the Ukrainian Air Force said it launched a missile strike on Belbek airbase, damaging three Russian military aircraft.